-The CJ-5s and 6's had the already-familiar "Hurricane" F-head 134 cu. in.
-4 cylinder engine for the first ten years, with the "Dauntless" V6 available as an option starting in 1966.
+The CJ-5 and 6 had the already-familiar "Hurricane" F-head 4-cylinder engine for the first ten years, with the "Dauntless" V6 available as an option starting in the 1966 model year.

-Thanks to Mike Boyink, Ram Rao, Eric Lawson and Jack Ahlberg for their contributions. -- Derek Redmond
+Thanks to Dick Williams, Mike Boyink, Ram Rao, Eric Lawson and Jack Ahlberg for their contributions. -- Derek Redmond

 See also a 1969 CJ-5 built in Canada.